vackosar/vackosar.github.io/_posts/2023-08-25-How-Deep-Neural-Networks-Learn.md

 RFM is based on sampling random matrices, which have been found to often preserve dot product well.
 For example Gaussian Random Projections a simple element wise matrix sampling.
 After these random features are sampled, then we can employ for example gradient boosting on them.
-This method of approximation was also used in [Performer Transformer](/ml/Performers-FAVOR+-Faster-Transformer-Attention) and [word mover's embedding](/ml/Word-Movers-Embedding-Cheap-WMD-For-Documents).
+Similar methods are used by [Performer Transformer](/ml/Performers-FAVOR+-Faster-Transformer-Attention) and [word mover's embedding](/ml/Word-Movers-Embedding-Cheap-WMD-For-Documents).

 ### Ensemble Distillation